CaffeineMC/sodium/common/src/api/java/net/caffeinemc/mods/sodium/api/config/USAGE.md

 Each registered mod gets its own header in the page list.
 The color of the header and the corresponding entries is randomly selected from a predefined list by default, but can be customized using `ModOptionsBuilder.setColorTheme`.
-A color theme is created either by specifying three RGB colors or a single base color with the lighter and darker colors getting derived automatically.
+A color theme is created either by specifying three (A)RGB colors or a single base color with the lighter and darker colors getting derived automatically.
 A mod can also specify an icon with `ModOptionsBuilder.setIcon`, which takes a `ResourceLocation` pointing to a texture, which will be tinted in the theme color and rendered in its entirety as a square.